blazingbobcat/token-dice-game-sim/README.md

 - Minor bug fixes
 - The above are version 1.2 improvements
 - Improved output for prompts and results
+- The above is a version 1.2.1 improvement
+- More minor bug fixes

 Remember to type `java TokenDiceMain` to run program.
 Thank you for trying my simulation! =)